ileefmans/SCINet/README.md

   # Getting Started
   Follow the instructions below to get clone the repo and leverage the model.
   ## Usage

+  *Note that model weights the data these models were trained and evaluated on are not available on this repo as they are the property of Cureskin*

   1. Clone the repository:
   ```shell script
   git clone https://github.com/ileefmans/SCINet